 | BESS (GWh) | 2 | 22 |

-NTPC's international footprint expanded dramatically from presence in just 2 countries at 25 years to project consultancy in 13 countries through ISA, DPRs for demo projects in 21 countries, and international MoUs and capacity-building programs across multiple regions at 50 years.
+NTPC’s international footprint matured to project consultancy in 13 countries through ISA and DPRs for demonstration projects in 21 countries, complemented by international MoUs and capacity-building programs across multiple regions.
+This globalization of technical expertise positions NTPC as a knowledge and execution partner in emerging energy markets.

-NTPC pursued backward and forward integration across the power value chain, diversifying into coal mining, power equipment manufacturing, power trading, and distribution.
-The company also expanded consultancy services to domestic and overseas clients.
+NTPC advanced backward and forward integration across the power value chain, diversifying into coal mining, power equipment manufacturing, power trading, and distribution to strengthen resilience and capture adjacencies.

-NTPC diversified into cutting-edge energy technologies including entry into nuclear power, launch of India's first hydrogen hub initiative, and pilot CCU stations converting carbon into methanol and ethanol.
-Strategic focus shifted to clean energy, green hydrogen, and decarbonization-led innovation.
+NTPC has opened new frontiers with entry into nuclear power, launch of India’s first hydrogen hub initiative, and pilot CCU stations converting carbon into methanol and ethanol, anchoring a pragmatic decarbonization pathway.
+The strategic focus now prioritizes clean energy, green hydrogen, and innovation at scale to support India’s growth while advancing a low-carbon power system.